step-security-bot/go-dev-container/README.md

 For Starship to function properly you need a [Nerd Font](https://www.nerdfonts.com/) installed from [Nerd Fonts Downloads](https://www.nerdfonts.com/font-downloads).

-See [Initial Worksation Setup](#initial-worksation-setup) for instructions on downloading and installing the fonts.
+See [Initial Workstation Setup](#initial-workstation-setup) for instructions on downloading and installing the fonts.

-## Initial Worksation Setup
+## Initial Workstation Setup

-Instructions to set up your worksation.
+Instructions to set up your workstation.
 For more information on Dev Containers check out the [official docs](https://code.visualstudio.com/docs/devcontainers/containers).

 ### WSL on Windows